oscars47/Math-Thesis/README.md

 ## Major updates

-## 1/14/23
+## 1/16/23
+BIG PICTURE GOAL FOR END OF WEEK:
+research: have rigorous benchmarks on performance of EA2.1 and initial simulation and experiental results.
+writing: rough draft intro chatper

 To do:
 * * Specific gates to test on model 2.1: Hadamard, X, Y, Z, CZ, SWAP, CCNOT (Toffoli), CSWAP (Fredkin), CCCNOT (Toffoli w 2 control): ***Add this ***

 * Will move print statements to optional "debug" capacity. ***DO THIS***

+* Read more doc of Qiskit transpile

+* get benchmark for EA2.1 and qiskit on **(3,5), (3,15), (6,5), (6,15)**, (8, 5), (8, 15), (10, 5), (10, 15). log avg time to complete, avg acc, sem acc.

 * Implement computation of measurements for chaos so we can directly compare w theory.
-Need to figure out pricing.
+Need to figure out pricing. --> measure correlations between all qubits? what would be an effective measurement that shows we've learned the circuits?

-* Up to qubit 6 runs relatively fast, but beyond gets a bit slower but not impractical.
-For ease of testing, will use AWS, testing 16 configurations of qubit # and depth.
-Will log avg time to complete, avg acc, sem acc. **RUN THIS**

-* Running random circuit simulations with AWS.
-Result summary:

 * Once we have figured out the above, go back to SYK model in cirq -- + test w model 2.1!!

+## 1/15/23
+Realized Qiskit has a module, transpile, which can convert an arbitrary unitary into decomposed circuit.
+BUT: much less efficient in terms of number of gates used compared to my algorithm: using a random_circuit(3,5) EA2.1 used ~6 gates whereas Qiskit transpile used ~60-100.
+Need

 ### 1/13/23
 Troubleshooting model 0; it doesn't seem possible to simplify as you go, so will create model 2.1 which essentially does model 2 but then finds all the stretches of RxRyRzP and simplifies after the fact.
 Implemented this.
 Increased num times to run trabbit from 1 to 5.